 There are certainly drawbacks to remote work.
 For one, your proximity to the fridge has decreased, which has likely led to a proportionate increase in your waistline.
 But in all seriousness, for all the benefits of remote work, it has really hindered the ability of students, recent graduates, and professionals to network and build business relationships.
 After all, social distancing is a strong impediment to networking.

-But it does not have to be.
+But it doesn't have to be.
 While in-person networking may be on a hold, there are still many ways for professionals to engage in virtual networking and make connections online.

 Fortunately, opposition often breeds innovation, and there are many sites and organizations, like Eventbrite and Web Summit, that offer virtual networking events.
 While some may prefer meeting people in person, this digital solution still allows you to see and engage with other professionals.